raspberrypi/usbboot/Readme.md

 | [secure-boot-recovery5](secure-boot-recovery5/README.md) | Pi5 secure-boot bootloader flash and OTP provisioning |
 | [rpi-imager-embedded](rpi-imager-embedded/README.md) | Runs the embedded version of Raspberry Pi Imager on the target device |
 | [secure-boot-example](secure-boot-example/README.md) | Simple Linux initrd with a UART console. |

+The APT package for `rpiboot` installs these utilities directories to `/usr/share/rpiboot`

 ## Booting Linux
 The `RPIBOOT` protocol provides a virtual file system to the Raspberry Pi bootloader and GPU firmware.
 It's therefore possible to